High-Dimensional Asymptotics of Differentially Private PCA: Notes on Figures

 \section{Notes on Figures}

 In this section, we elaborate on various aspects of the figures, including the 1000 Genomes dataset and the implementation of the codes.
 All of the experiments for the figures were run in \verb|R|, and the figures themselves were generated using \verb|MATLAB|.
-The computations for \Cref{fig:main-utility} and \Cref{fig:privacy-tf} were performed on a cluster at the Center for High Throughput Computing \citep{https://doi.org/10.21231/gnt1-hw21}.
+The computations for Figures \mref{fig:main-utility} and \mref{fig:privacy-tf} were performed on a cluster at the Center for High Throughput Computing \citep{https://doi.org/10.21231/gnt1-hw21}.

-\paragraph{Description of the 1000 Genomes Project Dataset.} The dataset we use as a running example is a subset of the cleaned version of the 1000 Genomes Project Dataset that we obtained by following the tutorial of \citet{biostars}.
+\paragraph{Description of the 1000 Genomes Project Dataset} The dataset we use as a running example is a subset of the cleaned version of the 1000 Genomes Project Dataset that we obtained by following the tutorial of \citet{biostars}.
 The tutorial produces a dataset consisting of 466,487 SNPs of 2504 individuals, from which we randomly sample 200 SNPs to create a subset of $\ssize=2504$ individuals each with $\dim=200$ SNPs, which we refer to throughout this paper as the 1000 Genomes dataset.
 The dataset comes with information on the sub-populations that the individuals belong to (e.g., Finnish, Peruvian), which we group into a coarser category of five super-populations (African, European, East Asian, Hispanic, and South Asian) as is done in \citep[Supplementary Information Table 1]{10002015global} and \citep{zhong2022empirical}.
-In all of our figures involving the 1000 Genomes dataset, except for the left panel of \Cref{fig:projections-preprocessing}, we work with the standardized, rank-transformed dataset (see \ref{eq:rank-cov}) to ensure that the norm constraint (\Cref{assump:data}(3)) is satisfied.
+In all of our figures involving the 1000 Genomes dataset, except for the left panel of \Cref{fig:projections-preprocessing}, we work with the standardized, rank-transformed dataset (see \eqref{eq:rank-cov}) to ensure that the norm constraint (Assumption \mref{assump:data}(3)) is satisfied.
 Hence, unless specified otherwise, the 1000 Genomes dataset in this paper refers to its standardized, rank-transformed version (the conversion to raw ranks is done through the \verb|R| function \verb|rank| with the parameter \verb|ties.method| set to \verb|"average"|).
-The left panel of \Cref{fig:projections-preprocessing} does not use the rank transformed dataset, but instead pre-processes the 1000 Genomes dataset using the standard normalization, where each feature is centered by its mean and rescaled to have unit variance.
+The left panel of \Cref{fig:projections-preprocessing} does not use the rank transformed dataset, but instead preprocesses the 1000 Genomes dataset using the standard normalization, where each feature is centered by its mean and rescaled to have unit variance.